mattermost/docs/source/deployment/sso-ldap.md

 ### Overview

-Active Directory/LDAP integration offers the following benefits:
+Active Directory (AD) is a service that stores authentication and authorization details of users on your organization's network.
+When you integrate your AD/LDAP system with Mattermost, users can log into Mattermost without having to create new credentials.
+User accounts are managed in AD/LDAP, and changes are synced with the Mattermost server.

+Benefits of integrating AD/LDAP with Mattermost include:

 - **Single sign-on.** Users can sign in to Mattermost with their AD/LDAP credentials.
 - **Centralized identity management.** Mattermost accounts can display user information from AD/LDAP, such as first and last name, email, and username.
-- **Automatic account provisioning.** New Mattermost user accounts are automatically created the first time a user signs in with their AD/LDAP credentials on the Mattermost server.
+- **Automatic account provisioning.** A Mattermost user account is automatically created the first time a user signs in with their AD/LDAP credentials on the Mattermost server.
 - **Sync groups to predefined roles in Mattermost.** Assign team and channel roles to groups via LDAP Group Sync.
 - **Compliance alignment with administrator management.** Manage Administrator access to Mattermost in the System Console using LDAP filters.